 It is possible to grow a business without social media by utilizing online and offline marketing options.
 However, a strong online presence is almost going to help your business’s bottom line.
 This quarter, review your online presence and attempt to grow it by 10%-25%.

 This growth can be anywhere your business has an online presence.
 You can opt to focus on your social media following, social media reach (impressions), or engagement.
 You can also decide to focus on increasing the number of positive reviews for your product or business.

 This is the final goal for this quarter and by far one of the most important goals for you to set.
 It’s time to revisit your business plan, this will be the foundation of your business, and should be used as a means for you to set other small goals throughout the year.
 By drafting a well-written business plan, you can set yourself up to achieve every milestone.
 Here are just a few things you can add to your business plan.

-- Figure out what your target market will be.
+- Re-visit your target market.
 When doing this, you’ll need to balance between your niche and your target market.
 You’ll need to determine how your product will benefit them, how you wish to target them, and if this product or benefit will benefit them long-term.

 These are just some of the crucial things that should be included in your business plan.
 However, these points will help you determine if you can shape out a great business.